Daniel Harrison | Church212

-Tim Keller says this well, 1'The greatest threat for hope isn’t the natural environment, but the evils that spring from the human heart.'
+Tim Keller gives a great reason for this, 1'The greatest threat for hope isn’t the natural environment, but the evils that spring from the human heart.'
 Tim Keller Click To Tweet

 That’s why the core doctrine of Christianity is the resurrection.
 The resurrection is actually about resetting the world.

 We don’t talk about the resurrection enough actually.
-Jesus’ death brings forgiveness, and that’s very important, but it’s the resurrection that gives power to our lives now.Jesus death brings forgiveness, but his resurrection gives power.
+Jesus’ death brings forgiveness, and that’s very important, but it’s his resurrection that gives power to our lives now (Colossians 2:12).Jesus death brings forgiveness, but his resurrection gives power.
 Click To Tweet

 If Jesus didn’t rise from the dead, there would be no experiential dimension to our Christian faith.
 And so it would be helpful to take Paul’s words to heart,